Code-Institute-Submissions/tgc07-project02/README.md

 ## Features

 ### Current Features
+- Search London Food Hygiene Rating Scheme data with ability to query by business name, address, postcode and/or hygiene rating.
-- Reponsive web design catering to small, medium and large screen sizes (note that both CSS and JavaScript are used to control the responsiveness, therefore a page refresh is required if switching from one screen size to another).
+- Reponsive web design catering to small, medium and large screen sizes.
 - Single page application that does not need the web page to be refreshed when the user moves from section to section.
-- Search by business name, address, postcode and/or hygiene rating.
 - Search button is disabled if all search fields are empty.
 - Hovering over navbar links and individual search results changes background colour and scale, giving positive feedback to the user as a result of their actions.
 - Total number of search results is displayed for each search.